danbrick92/r2d2/README.md

     - Machine Learning and AI

 ## Parts
-You will need the following parts to mimic this design exactly:
+You will need the following parts to mimic this design exactly.
+It is not cheap.

 ### Computing Core
 1) Raspberry Pi 5 8GB: https://www.canakit.com/raspberry-pi-5-8gb.html